-- Increased surface water runoff and reduced groundwater infiltration due to project activities and post-closure surface alterations such as liners; - Groundwater quality changes due to tailings storage facility seepage: the predicted composition of seepage shows elevated concentrations at some locations for some constituents (sulphate, antimony, arsenic, cobalt, selenium, nickel and manganese above drinking guidelines, and concentrations of ammonia, total cyanide, copper, nitrite, and selenium above aquatic life standards) during pre-mining and operations; and - Converting the tailings storage facility from conventional to dry stack is expected over time (years) to drain the pore water from the facility and hence reduce seepage to the Rudy Creek drainage; while this will likely cause a small reduction in baseflow in Rudy Creek, it is also expected to improve water quality in that creek.
+- Increased surface water runoff and reduced groundwater infiltration due to project activities and post-closure surface alterations such as liners; - Groundwater quality changes due to tailings storage facility seepage: the predicted composition of seepage shows elevated concentrations at some locations for some constituents (sulphate, antimony, arsenic, cobalt, selenium, nickel and manganese above drinking guidelines, and concentrations of ammonia, total cyanide, copper, nitrite, and selenium above aquatic life standards) during pre-mining and operations; and, - Converting the tailings storage facility from conventional to dry stack is expected over time (years) to drain the pore water from the facility and hence reduce seepage to the Rudy Creek drainage; while this will likely cause a small reduction in baseflow in Rudy Creek, it is also expected to improve water quality in that creek.

-In addition to following best management practices and B.C.'s Environmental Mitigation Policy, ODV identified the following key mitigation measures and committed to their implementation through project design, procedures and management plans:
+In addition to following best management practices and B.C.'s Environmental Mitigation Policy, ODV identified the following key mitigation measures and committed to their implementation through project design, procedures, and management plans:

-- Reduce the mine activity footprint and locate infrastructure on brownfield sites and implement erosion control measures; - Locate infrastructure outside the historical mine footprint where possible on previously disturbed areas and implement erosion control measures; - Treat pumped groundwater from the underground mine prior to discharging to the environment; - Monitor, pump and treat seepage originating from Quesnel River Tailings Storage Facility and Filtered Stack Tailings Storage Facility interception wells to avoid exceedances of applicable guidelines and/or criteria and use liners where feasible; - Cover and line historical and Cariboo Gold Mine waste material and treat seepage during operations.
-Post-closure perimeter ditching to capture seepage and route it to the closure drainage systems; - Remove salvageable materials and equipment hazardous materials during operations and at closure, following proper material handling and storage protocols; - Cement all backfill in underground workings to reduce chemical loading; - Search for an alternative, reliable, and safe water supply source for the town of Wells, with a backup mitigation plan in place to install a hydraulic containment and/or pumping of underground mine workings water;
+- Reduce the mine activity footprint and locate infrastructure on brownfield sites and implement erosion control measures; - Locate infrastructure outside the historical mine footprint where possible on previously disturbed areas and implement erosion control measures; - Treat pumped groundwater from the underground mine prior to discharging to the environment; - Monitor, pump and treat seepage originating from Quesnel River Tailings Storage Facility and Filtered Stack Tailings Storage Facility interception wells to avoid exceedances of applicable guidelines and/or criteria and use liners where feasible; - Cover and line historical and Cariboo Gold Mine waste material and treat seepage during operations; - Maintain post-closure perimeter ditching to capture seepage and route it to the closure drainage systems; - Remove salvageable materials, equipment, and hazardous materials during operations and at closure, following proper material handling and storage protocols; - Cement all backfill in underground workings to reduce chemical loading; - Search for an alternative, reliable, and safe water supply source for the town of Wells, with a backup mitigation plan in place to install a hydraulic containment and/or conduct pumping of underground mine workings water; - Preserve groundwater infiltration through minimal vegetation clearing and placing infrastructure on previously disturbed areas; and, - Pipe sewage to treatment systems prior to being discharged to drainage galleries and design the system according to the Municipal Waste Regulation.